Sensora-CFC2021/sensora-flutter/README.md

 # Sensora

-Economic and social progress over the past century has been accompanied by environmental degradation that is endangering the very systems on which our future development depends.
-Regarding sustainable consumption and production patterns, we have developed a prototype talking sensor to support smallholder farmers to become responsible producers.
-The sensor sends environmental telemetry data (temperature, humidity, and soil moisture) to improve their watering system
+Many farmers struggle with clean water depletion due to deficient water management and limited access to information.
+Such extensive use of water continues to have destructive impacts on the environment and is endangering the very systems on which our future depends.

+Regarding sustainable consumption and production patterns, we present “Sensora”, which can speak to the farmers directly to help prevent excess water usage, preserving the most important natural resource, and promoting a sustainable lifestyle.
+Sensora has sensors, a portable station, and a mobile app.
+The sensors are set in the soil of the field and transmit the telemetry (temperature, humidity, and soil moisture) data to the station.

 ## Long description